savq/gsoc-2022/report.md

 ### Malt beyond Pluto

-Since the first proposal of the project,
-I emphasized the need for the Distributed alternative to be its own stand-alone package.
+Since the proposal of the project, I emphasized the need for the Distributed alternative to be its own stand-alone package.
 The main reason is that being able to execute code in different processes is useful in many contexts outside cluster computing (the main use case of Distributed).

 Malt could be extended to allow non-Julia processes to create Malt workers, something that's out of scope for Distributed.
-For example, This could allow editors and IDEs to create a Malt worker for code evaluation (similar to Clojure's [nREPL](https://nrepl.org/nrepl/index.html)).
+This could allow editors and IDEs to create a Malt worker for code evaluation (similar to Clojure's [nREPL](https://nrepl.org/nrepl/index.html)).
 It would also allow Malt workers to be called from the shell (similar to [DaemonMode.jl](https://github.com/dmolina/DaemonMode.jl)).